 Statute of Limitations for a Car Crash in Dallas

 According to Texas Civil Practice and Remedies Code § 16.003, you have two years from the car crash to file a personal injury claim.
 Our experienced attorneys in Dallas recommend you file your claim early, so you have more time to gather evidence with your lawyer.

 By filing early, you’ll fall within Texas’ filing deadline and have a greater chance of recovering your full settlement.
 However, the Texas legal system may give you more or less time to file, depending on the details of your crash.

 If you wait too long to file, you won’t be able to recover important damages like medical expenses and pain and suffering.
 One of our attorneys can tell you exactly how long you have to file and answer any questions you have about the process.

 How an Experienced Car Accident Lawyer Can Assist With Your Claim

 Insurance is not always sufficient coverage for losses you may sustain in a car accident.
-Therefore, if you need help navigating the legal or settlement process or feel your losses outweigh the coverage34 you may receive, consult our legal team to see if you are eligible to take legal action.
+Therefore, if you need help navigating the legal or settlement process or feel your losses outweigh the coverage you may receive, you can consult our legal team to see if you are eligible to take legal action.